 But the view was absolutely amazing, standing on such a high point, seeing both sides of the mountain and valley.

-The base camp of the day laid down another 2 hours of going back downhill on the other side of the mountain.
+The base camp of the 2nd day was another 2 hours downhill on the other side of the mountain.
 Right when we arrived and took a nap in the tents it started pouring rain, after having had 2 days of only beautiful weather.
 We would stay lucky like that, and we were such fortunate people to not have to take out our rain poncho’s and backpack covers even once.

 An interesting perspective our guide added to this, is that because of this insane brutality of the Spanish, the Quechua never wanted to assimilate with them and a lot of Quechuan history and customs is still preserved and accessible.
 Compared to Brazil where the Portuguese were less ruthless and came with gifts, a lot of native Brazilian culture disappeared, or is only to be found deep in the amazon.
 The true Brazilian doesn’t really exist because it is born from many cultures.
 The true Peruvian is the descendent of the Inca, and is damn proud of it as well.